 Ways to Save Money on Groceries

-Here a few things to look at to see if you can save some money on food and household products.
+Here a few things you should look at in your household to see if you can save some money on food and other household products.

 Products like napkins, paper plates, and single use products can take a HUGE chunk of your grocery budget.
 A family of 5 (like mine) would go through 15 napkins and 15 paper plates if eating at home everyday.
 We purchased some Corelle plates when our children were young, and so far none have broken, despite being dropped on a concrete floor.

 If you have a dishwasher, it doesn’t take long to put a few plates and forks into the dishwasher and run it each evening.
 And if you’ve just cooked dinner, then you likely have pots and pans that can go in the dishwasher as well.
 (If you don’t have a dishwasher, but have children, you can have that be one of their chores.
 Otherwise, clean up the kitchen as a family.
 It will take less time than you think if everyone pitches in.)